From its sunny beaches and enviable seafood to its famous cities, such as Lisbon and Porto, Portugal attracts millions of travelers every year.

 Portugal is part of the Schengen area.

-Instead of a visa, citizens from visa-waiver countries will need to get pre-travel authorization to travel to Portugal.
+Instead of a visa, citizens from visa-waiver countries will need to get pre-travel authorization to travel to Portugal

 This authorization is called ETIAS.
 It’s important to understand that ETIAS isn’t a visa – it’s approval to enter the area.
 If you’re hoping to stay in the Schengen area for longer than 90 days, you will still need to apply for the appropriate Portuguese visa.

 On the other hand, if you're not from a visa-exempt country (this applies to citizens of India, China, and more), you do not need ETIAS to travel to Portugal.
-Instead, you need to apply for a Schengen visa.

 Citizens of Schengen countries do not need ETIAS to travel to Portugal.